ievapudz/TemStaPro/README.md

 ## Dataset availability

-Datasets that were used to train, validate, and test TemStaPro are available in [Zenodo.](https://doi.org/10.5281/zenodo.7743638)
+Datasets that were used to train, validate, and test TemStaPro (v0.1) are available in [Zenodo.](https://doi.org/10.5281/zenodo.7743638)

+Zenodo record will be updated with datasets for v0.2 soon.

 ## Citing

 If you use TemStaPro in your publication, please cite the [work.](https://doi.org/10.1101/2023.03.27.534365)

+The work regarding v0.2 will be updated soon.

 ```
 @article {2023.03.27.534365,